veldanie/drl_CollabAndCompete/README.md

     Place the file in the repository directory, and unzip (or decompress) the file.

+# Dependencies

+In order to set up the python evironment and install the requiered dependencies, follow the instructions  [here](<https://github.com/udacity/deep-reinforcement-learning#dependencies>).

 # Instructions

 The file `dqn_agent.py` corresponds to the agent class and includes the methods for interacting with the environment and training the agents. `model.py` contains the neural network architecture.   `Tennis.ipynb`displays the solution.